an363/InfectiousRisksAcrossScales/README.md

 * time: timestamp in seconds associated with this line
 * x: x-position (in metres) of the pedestrian at that time
 * y: y-position (in metres) of the pedestrian at that time
-* theta: angle (in rad) denoting the orientation of the pedestrian's head at that time, in the (x,y) frame
+* theta: angle (in rad) denoting the orientation of the pedestrian's head at that time, in the (x,y) frame. theta=0 corresponds to the +x-axis.

 NB: Example data are proposed in the "Example_Data" directory.
 These correspond to the data of the 2021 paper referenced below; further information can be found in the paper and in the online repository https://zenodo.org/record/4527462
 Should you want to recover the transmission rate values provided in our paper for these field data, do not forget to correct the size of the (narrow) empirical field of view on line 29 of toolbox.py

 3) RUN RISK ASSESSMENT SCRIPTS

-* Amend the input file "InputFile" :
+* Amend the input file "InputFile.txt" :
 --------------------------------------
 DiagramsFolder= [FULL PATH TO FOLDER WITH SPATIO-TEMPORAL DIAGRAMS] OutputFolder= [FULL PATH TO OUTPUT FOLDER]